310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% bubble Madara %}
 Hahaha.
 Telling that to a teenage boy would only have the opposite effect, though.

-They’re always the type to yearn to escape from their boring everyday lives, and live a heart pounding, extraordinary one instead.
+They’re aaalways the type to yearn to escape from their boring everyday lives, and live a heart pounding, extraordinary one instead.

 But, that’s exactly why I’m here to tell you about the disappointing truth—so you don’t yearn for it.